What Is a UX Workflow? A Practical Breakdown

 - Monitor metrics and continuously iterate to ensure your product remains user-centric and competitive.

-Enterprise vs. Agile UX Workflow Differences
+Enterprise vs. Agile UX workflow differences

 Now, let’s see how the UX workflows differ for the two main types of research approaches - enterprise workflow and Agile workflow: